bbbradsmith/lotwtool/readme.txt

 2 beta.
 2020-04-12
 - Adjusted selection colours.
 - Every room has exactly 9 monsters.
 Deleting one is impossible.
 Removed item create/delete features, replaced "delete" with "default".
+- Enemy byte 7 determined to be an animation style control.

 License